alshedivat/al-folio/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
 description: These are some of the analytical projects I have undertaken as Github repositories.
+These include both analytical projects undertaken as part of my freelance work, as well as short term consultancy projects as part of my university studies.
 nav: true
 nav_order: 3
 ---